Ritsumeikan Trust Personal Information Protection Regulations

 (1) the appellation and address of the Trust, and the name of its representative:

-(2) the Purpose of Use of all Retained Personal Data (excluding those cases falling under item (1) to item (3) of Article 9-3, Paragraph 4);
+(2) the Purpose of Use of all Retained Personal Data (excluding those cases falling under item (1) to item (3) of Article17, Paragraph 4);

 (4) the division that accepts complaints and consultations relating to the handling of Retained Personal Data.